i2mint/stream2py/use_cases.md

 - An object that behaves like an (unbounded) iterator, fed by a stream.
 - An object that behaves like an (unbounded) list, but without access to stuff that's not in the buffer anymore.
-- An object that behaves like an (unbounded) list, with access to all the data since the stream was turned on -- sourcing the data from the buffer if present, or from stored data if not.
+- An object that behaves like an (unbounded) list, with access to all the data since the stream was turned on -- sourcing the data from the buffer if present, or from larder data if not.

 # Get data from stream when ever I choose